lorenzifrancesco/survival-phd-physics/README.md

 If you no longer need an item you took and it is still in good condition, it is encouraged to return to the warehouse, for a more sustainable and efficient usage of such resources.
 Your cooperation in maintaining transparency and adhering to these guidelines contributes to the smooth functioning of the material distribution.

 #### Leasing items
 Any item with an inventory number (either INFN, INAF or UNIPD) given in lease to any  student cannot by default be carried away from the workplace.
 It is allowed to bring the item outside of the workplace - i.e., you’re taking the laptop home or an oscilloscope away for a Mission - but the request shall be first issued with a module (contact Cristina Mazzucco) and only after approval the item can be carried away.
-This material is usually assigned to some individual of the research group (likely your supervisor), so technically they are reponsible for the item.
+This material is usually assigned to some individual of the research group (likely your supervisor), so technically they are responsible for the item.

 ### Funds
 >The following content has been produced with information by Marco Agnello during the 40’ meeting on 14/12/2023 at 10:00.